juriad/advent2023/README.md

 The second part required some collection of gears and their subsequent processing.
 Luckily I avoided parsing the numbers twice.

+## Day 4 - Hy

+Coming home late, I wanted a simpler language.
+Hy is Python with Lisp syntax.
+It is verbose but still concise.

+The task itself was easy; the language has support for sets which makes the computation trivial.
+The hardest part was to not get lost in parentheses.

 # Lists

 ## Language pool

+- Arturo
+- ATS - cannot install
 - C#
 - CDuce
 - CLIPS